lookback/meteor-emails/README.md

 - **SCSS support** using `node-sass` (opt-in).
 - **Preview and debug** emails in development mode in your browser when developing.
 - **Layouts** for re-using markup.
+- **Auto Plain-text** automatically creates a plain text version from your html template for lower Spam score.

 Help is appreciated in order to hammer out potential issues and bugs.